OUR TRAVELS

 nekropolia w Hierapolis Pamiątkowa fotka Brama Bizantyjska Chwila zadumy wśród ruin Święta sadzawka zwana Basenem Kleopatry widok ze wzgórz na miasteczko Pamukkale Baseny termalne udostępnione turystom Aż trudno uwierzyć, że to nie śnieg W niektórych miejscach nacieki tworzą stalaktyty zbocze góry Cökelez, w głębi ruiny Hierapolis Tarasy z ciepłą wodą na zboczu wzniesienia trochę szpanu nie zaszkodzi ścieżka dla turystów Lodowcowy krajobraz Trzeba złapać trochę słońca Różnorodne formy osadów węglanowych Trochę za płytko na kąpiel osady wapienne w formie nacieków Widok jak na lodowcu, pogoda jak w tropikach Ale fajnie szkoda, że trzeba wracać

 Pamukkale, or Cotton Castle, is famous for its limestone deposits formed on the slope of Cökelez Mountain.
 The water flowing out of the hot springs, cooling on the surface, precipitates calcium carbonate, the sediments of which create fanciful thresholds, terraces and pools.
 The view is amazing, and walking along the picturesque travertines we had the impression of treading on ice.
-The entire area has been included in the UNESCO Natural Heritage List.
+The entire area has been included in the Unesco Natural Heritage List.
 Water also has healing properties, which were appreciated in antiquity when the spa of Hierapolis was built nearby.

 Your comments: